Why is Sendai's lucky charm, the Matsukawa Daruma, blue? Exploring its origins [Miyagi Prefecture]

 Matsukawa Daruma dolls were first made by Matsukawa Toyonoshin, a samurai of the Date clan, during a great famine, and it is said that people entrusted their wishes to the Daruma dolls and overcame the harsh famine

-The blue color is ultramarine, a noble color favored by samurai .
-It is said that the ultramarine represents the sky and sea, and reflects the natural scenery of Sendai
+The blue color used was ultramarine, a noble color favored by samurai warriors.represent the sky and the sea, reflecting the natural scenery of Sendaiis said to

 Where to buy Matsukawa Daruma